PAYE Calculation South Africa: How to calculate PAYE on salary

 How to calculate PAYE on salary (PAYE How to calculate)

-For the purpose of calculation, this article will reproduce a hypothetical illustration from simplepay.co.za below.
+For calculation, this article will reproduce a hypothetical illustration from simplepay.co.za below.
 This example is drawn from the case of an employee aged below 65 years who earned 10,000 South African Rand and 12,000 South African Rand in March 2022 and April 2022, respectively.

 Year-to-date income = March Income + April Income